 Delete Tableau Grouping

-To delete grouping, select and Right Click on the name you want to delete will open the context menu.
+To delete grouping, select and Right Click on the name you want to delete, which will open the context menu.
 Please select the Delete option.

-Since we are using Color Grouping in the report, it displays the following error.
-We clicked the No button because we didn’t want to delete it
+Since we use Color Grouping in the report, it displays the following error.
+We clicked the No button because we didn’t want to delete it.

 How to Edit Tableau Group?